Hygeia House (Rhode Island)

 Hygeia House is a historic vacation home on Beach Avenue on Block Island (New Shoreham, Rhode Island).

 It is a 2-3 story wood-frame structure, four bays wide, with a mansard roof.
-The building presents 2 1/2 stories to the front, with a row of four dormers in the roof, and a porch extending the full width of the front, and wrapping around to the right to join a projecting section of the main block.
+The building presents 2 1/2 stories to the front, with a row of four dormers on the roof, a porch extending the entire width of the front, and wrapping around to the right to join a projecting section of the main block.

-The hotel was built in 1885, and operated as the Seaside House at a location about 150 yard south of its present location.
-It was moved here in 1907, to what were then the grounds of the Hygeia Hotel, a much larger hotel which burned down in 1916.
+The hotel was built in 1885 and operated as the Seaside House at a location about 150 yard south of its present location.
+It was moved here in 1907 to the grounds of the Hygeia Hotel, a much larger hotel that burned down in 1916.

-The Hygeia's previous owner, Dr. John Champlin, had his medical office in this building, and continued to rent rooms to summer visitors.
+The Hygeia's previous owner, Dr. John Champlin, had his medical office in this building and continued to rent rooms to summer visitors.
 It was used as employee housing for other tourist facilities for many years.

 The building was listed on the National Register of Historic Places in 2001.